Site Preparation and Planting

-- Asparagus needs well-drained soil.
+- Choose a site with full sun and well-drained soil.
 Winter wet soil will lead to quick decline.
 On heavy soil, consider building a raised bed.

 - Soak the asparagus crowns for 1-2 hours in water.

 - Spread the roots of each crown over the mound so they do not overlap– at least 12″ apart, preferably 18″ apart.

 - Cover the crowns with 2″-3″ of soil-compost mix.
 Water in.

 - As the spears begin to grow, slowly add more soil compost mix until the trench is full, or the raised bed in 10″-12″ high.
 This should take about 6-8 weeks.